Moya/Moya/README.md

 also a series of signal operators that will attempt to map the data received from the network response into either an image, some JSON, or a string, with `mapImage()`, `mapJSON()`, and `mapString()`, respectively.
 If the mapping is unsuccessful, you'll get an error on the signal.
+You also get handy methods for filtering out certain status codes.
 This means that you can place your code for handling API errors like 400's in the same places as code for handling invalid responses.

 License
 ----------------